ga-wdi-boston/js-basics-1-assessment/README.md

 ## Question 1

 Please list the JavaScript primitives and give one example of each.

-Number: 42
+Number: 44
-String: '42', 'dog', etc.
+String: "hello"
-boolean: true or false
+Boolean: true
-null: explicitly omitted value
+Null: null
-undefined: default omitted value
+Undefined: undefined

 ## Question 2